Michael Jolley: Grimsby Town

 The team's league form suffered again after their cup exit and it wasn't until the final game in January that they picked up their next victory against Milton Keynes Dons.
 They backed this up with three wins and one draw in February leading to optimistic thoughts of a late bid for the playoffs with Jolley again nominated for EFL League Two Manager of the Month.
 Their form fell away through March though and it was Easter Monday when they tasted victory again, closing the season out by winning two of the final three games to give a mid-table finish, equally positioned 15 points clear of relegation and 15 points short of the play-offs.

 The 2019–20 season began promisingly and by the end of August Grimsby were top goalscorers in League 2 and placed fourth securing Jolley his third EFL League Two Manager of the Month nomination in six months.

 EFL Cup victories over Macclesfield Town and League 1 Doncaster Rovers saw the Mariners rewarded with a plum away tie to Chelsea and by the end of September Grimsby Town continued to occupy a play off spot a quarter of the way through the season as they maintained their strong goalscoring form with a 3–1 away win at previously unbeaten Exeter City.

 However it was announced that Jolley had moved on from the club by mutual consent on 15 November 2019 after only four more league games, a 1–1 draw at home to Newport County AFC in the FA Cup proving to be his final game in charge.
 Due to postponements his final EFL league match was a goalless draw away to Cambridge United three weeks earlier on 22 October 2019, which saw him leave Grimsby still well in touch with the promotion contenders only one point and two points respectively behind eventual play-off teams Colchester United and Northampton Town and only five points worse off than eventual Champions Swindon Town.

 Later it emerged that Jolley's "expletive-laden rant" to a BBC journalist had contributed to his departure after an off-record conversation had been captured on tape in which Jolley complained about excessively negative coverage of the team and swore multiple times.

 Barrow

 On 23 December 2020, Jolley was announced as the new manager of EFL League Two side Barrow, signing a two-and-a-half-year contract.
-He was sacked by Barrow on 21 February 2021 after just eight games in the role, with the club occupying 23rd place in League Two.
-Chairman, Paul Hornby stated that the board and Jolley had a differing vision on how the team should play which ultimately lead to the decision to remove him as manager.
+He was sacked by Barrow on 21 February 2021 after just eight games in the role, with the club 23rd in League Two.
+Chairman Paul Hornby said the board and Jolley had differing visions on how the team should play which ultimately lead to the decision to remove him as manager.